nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <br/><br/>
 ### 5.4 Schedules for Nurses

-The functions in the Nurse Schedule menu allow you, the head nurse, to add, view, and delete schedules of your nurses.
+The functions in the Nurse Schedule menu allow you, the nurse, to add, view, and delete schedules of your nurses.

 This is an example of the welcome screen for the Nurse Schedule Menu.
 <img src="images/NurseScheduleStartScreen.png" width = "600">